-THCV is a cannabinoid, and while lesser-known than its more famous counterpart THC, it still holds a range of therapeutic potential that may just make it your new favorite cannabinoid.
+THCV is a cannabinoid but it’s not the same thing as THC.
+While lesser-known than its more famous counterpart, THCV holds a range of therapeutic potential that may just make it your new favorite cannabinoid.

 THCV is slowly starting to gain more visibility, and it is particularly gaining a reputation for its health benefits.
 It induces its effects on the body through its interaction with cannabinoid receptors CB1 and CB2.
 These receptors are responsible for the subsequent cascade of effects in the body, depending on their location.